VRConservation/geosp-draft/.ipynb_checkpoints/02_gee-checkpoint.md

 ## Resources
 There are many resources for getting started to advanced use of Google Earth Engine:

-- Ujaval Gandhi, Spatial Thoughts.
-[End-to-End Google Earth Engine](https://courses.spatialthoughts.com/end-to-end-gee.html) full course materials starts with setting up the Earth Engine environment and moves into more advanced topics such machine learning and change detection.
+- **Spatial Thoughts, Ujaval Gandhi**.
+[End-to-End Google Earth Engine](https://courses.spatialthoughts.com/end-to-end-gee.html) provides full course materials starts with setting up the Earth Engine environment and moves into more advanced topics such machine learning and change detection.
-- Remote Sensing with GEE.
+- **Remote Sensing with GEE**.
 If you want to get serious about Google Earth Engine, I highly recommend you read the free online Cloud-Based Remote Sensing with Google Earth Engine [book](https://www.eefabook.org/) by Rebecca Moore et al. This book is worth reading as a remote sensing textbook and guides you through nearly everything from basic to complex using Earth Engine.
-- GEE Google Group.
-For answers to many other questions the Google Earth Engine Developers [listserv](https://groups.google.com/g/google-earth-engine-developers) is quite useful.
-- Awesome GEE.
+- **Awesome-GEE**.
 An incredible curated list of GEE resources can be found in at the opengeos [Awesome-GEE](https://github.com/opengeos/Awesome-GEE) github repo.
 This incredible resource has everything from getting started to courses, papers, datasets, and much more.
 You could lose yourself for days in here!
+- **GEE Google Group**.
+For answers to many other questions the Google Earth Engine Developers [listserv](https://groups.google.com/g/google-earth-engine-developers) is quite useful.
+- **Awesome-GEE-Community-Catalog**.
+Not to be confused with Awesome-GEE is the equally awesome 'treasure-trove' of datasets at [awesome-gee-community-catalog](https://gee-community-catalog.org/).